Our Kaleidoscopic Future by Andrea Hiott

 My academic research elucidates the practice of holding the paradox in developing a philosophy of mind that can help us with the challenges we face in our personal and social environments.
 I discuss this through the framework of Way-making and the practice of Navigability.
 This is the basis of the shows I host on Love and Philosophy.

 There and elsewhere, I've been working to highlight a framework for embodied cognition and its phenomenology that can be used across scales and species.
-I am currently a researcher with Heidelberg Universität (Germany), and collaborate with the Techn-oscience Chair at the Brandenburg Institute of Technology (where I also did another master in World Heritage Studies) and the MBAIN lab (Ottawa).
-I founded Making Ways (LLC) and also work with the Ecological Motoring Initiative, and I host Love and Philosophy, and Desirable Unknown.
+I am currently a researcher with Heidelberg Universität (Germany), and collaborate with the Techn-oscience Chair at the Brandenburg Institute of Technology and the MBAIN lab (Ottawa).
+I founded Making Ways and also work with the Ecological Motoring Initiative.
+I host Love and Philosophy, Future Motoring & Desirable Unknown.

 Holding Paradox